 Origin and Distribution

-Colorings and Markings
+Colors and Markings

-Like other members of the Cory family, the Skunk Cory is an armored catfish.
-That means that instead of scales they possess overlapping bony plates, as well as sharp spines on their fins.
-This ‘armor’ offers them some measure of protection from predatory fish.
-It also means that owners should exercise care when netting them, as the spines can get caught in the net.
+Like other members of the Cory family, the skunk cory is an armored catfish; instead of scales, they possess overlapping bony plates, as well as sharp spines on their fins.
+This "armor" offers them some measure of protection from predatory fish.
+Owners also should exercise care when netting them, as the spines can get caught in the net.
 Frequently confused with Corydoras narcissus, the skunk cory has a much shorter nose.
 The fins are transparent; however, the tail has a smattering of very tiny dark spots.

-The body of the Skunk Cory is cream-white colored, sometimes showing an attractive yellow-gold sheen.
-A black stripe begins at the mouth, runs through the eye and arches along the back, thus giving rise to both of its fitting commons names: arched cory and skunk cory.
+The body of the skunk cory is cream-white colored, sometimes showing an attractive yellow-gold sheen.
+A black stripe begins at the mouth, runs through the eye, and then arches along the back, thus giving rise to both of its fitting commons names: arched cory and skunk cory.
 This stripe continues on to the beginning of the tail where it turns sharply downward.
 Whether in alarm or at rest, all parts of this black stripe can turn so pale that it almost disappears.

 Skunk Cory Habitat and Care

-Good water conditions are key to the health of the Skunk, as elevated ammonia, nitrites and nitrates are more stressful for this species than other fish.
+Good water conditions are key to the health of the skunk cory; elevated ammonia, nitrites, and nitrates are more stressful for this species than other fish.
 Very acidic water conditions should be avoided.
 Frequent water changes are important, as well as good filter maintenance.
-Avoid using aquarium salt in the aquarium, as Skunk Corys are not tolerant of salt.
+Also avoid using salt in the aquarium, as skunk corys are not tolerant of salt.
 This is true of most scaleless species.

-Skunk Cory Diet
+Skunk Cory Diet and Feeding

 In general, female corydoras are larger and rounder than their male counterparts.
+These differences are subtle.

 Breeding the Skunk Cory

-Females will become noticeably plumper as they fill with eggs, and will begin cleaning possible spawning locations within the tank.
+Females will become noticeably plumper as they fill with eggs, and they will begin cleaning possible spawning locations within the tank.
 Meanwhile, males will also become more active, swimming nervously about the tank.
 At times they will stop and remain stationary in the water, extending their fins and shaking their entire body.
 As spawning nears, the males assume a T position in front of the head of the female, grasping her barbels between his pectoral fins and body.

 At this point, the parents should be removed from the breeding tank, as they will consume the eggs once spawning is complete.
-Another option is to move the eggs to a rearing tank.
+Another option is to move deposited eggs to a rearing tank.
 Place a few drops of methylene blue in the egg tank to prevent the formation of fungus.
-Some breeders have found that Cherry Shrimp are an excellent means to remove fungus from eggs.
-They will eat the fungal spores and any diseased eggs but will leave healthy eggs unharmed.
-It is important that the tank is well oxygenated, using a sponge or box filter so that fry are not sucked into the filter intake.
+Some breeders have found that cherry shrimp are an excellent means to prevent the fungus from spreading.
+They will eat any diseased eggs but will leave healthy eggs unharmed.

-In three to five days the eggs will hatch and will subsist on their egg yolk sack for several days.
-After that, they will need to be fed freshly hatched brine shrimp. microworms, or commercially prepared fry powders.
+In three to five, days the eggs will hatch and the fry will subsist on their own yolk sack for several days.
+After that, they will need to be fed freshly hatched brine shrimp, microworms, or commercially prepared fry powders.
 Frequent water changes are important to maintain good water quality.
+It is important that the tank is well oxygenated, using a sponge or box filter so that hatchling fry are not sucked into the filter intake.
 Many losses at the fry stage are due to improper water conditions.

-More Pet Fish Breeds and Further Research
+More Pet Fish Species and Further Research

-If you’re interested in similar breeds, check out:
+If you’re interested in similar species, check out: